sshkarupa/cbr/README.md

-# cbr
-Parser Central Bank of Russia
+# Web parser of currencies from the Central Bank of Russia